 Choline is an important nutrient in oranges that helps with sleep, muscle movement, learning, and memory.
 Choline also aids the transmission of nerve impulses, assists in the absorption of fat, and reduces chronic inflammation.

 Zeaxanthin is a type of carotenoid antioxidant that can reduce inflammation.
-According to a 2019 review, it can positively benefit heart, liver, skin, and eye health.
+According to

 It is best to pick oranges at the peak of their ripeness.
 Unlike some other fruits, they do not ripen or improve in quality after picking.
 People should store oranges at room temperature and away from direct sunlight.